davidmreed/nonskating.club/content/guides/head-nso.md

 - Ensure that a failed or illegal Star Pass is noted as such by the scorekeepers.
 - Guide officials on how to number a jam that was started in error.
-- Overtime jams, Sudden Scoring, injury continuations
+- Overtime jams, sudden scoring, injury continuations
 - Getting a substitute in the penalty box
 - Support Penalty Lineup Trackers in getting missed penalty information
 - Convey the success or failure of an Official Review, if an alt is not available to do so.